Marriage and family are sacred gifts from God and are vital for society and the Church.

 Sacred Scripture begins with the creation of man and woman in the image and likeness of God and concludes with a vision of “the wedding-feast of the Lamb” as a symbol of God’s reign about to begin.

 "Let us rejoice and be glad and give him glory.
-For the wedding day of the Lamb has come, his bride has made herself ready."
-Revelation 19:7
+For the wedding day of the Lamb has come, his bride has made herself ready" Revelation 19:7.

-U.S. Conference of Catholic Bishop (USCCB)
+U.S. Conference of Catholic Bishops (USCCB)

 "Marriage is a vocation to holiness.
 From their first days as husband and wife through their golden years, married couples have the awesome task of witnessing to God’s faithful love to each other, their children, and society.
 No couple does this perfectly, and everyone needs help when love feels strained and the going gets tough.
 All marriages can grow in knowledge, faith, joy, and love."
 Married Life home page on For Your Marriage